codiume/orbit/packages/astro-useragent/README.md

 > **Note** Read more about Astro API routes here: [Astro Docs](https://docs.astro.build/en/guides/server-side-rendering/#api-routes)

+We have also setup for you an example repository available here [example-useragent](../../apps/example-useragent)

 ### Parsed object interface

 The parsed `UserAgent` object will have the following interface: